 “I just got tired of being hectic on the ‘day’ like every other day,” she says.

-Bourgois’ in-laws are not happy about the change, she says, and relations have been strained ever since.
+Bourgois’ in-laws were not happy about the change, she says, and relations have been strained ever since.
 As a result, some of her husband’s sisters-in-law have stopped sending the family Christmas cards, and Facebook is their only means of communication.